laurentpayot/floweret/README.md

 npm run benchmark
 ```

-The benchmark currently includes the folowing runtime type-checking systems:
+The benchmark currently includes the folowing runtime type checking systems:

-* **no type-checking**: the reference results.
+* **no type checking**: the reference results.
 * [**Floweret**](https://github.com/laurentpayot/floweret): you might know it if you are reading this.
 * [**Runtypes**](https://github.com/pelotom/runtypes): "Runtime validation for static types" (TypeScript-oriented)
 * [**Object Model**](https://github.com/sylvainpolletvillard/ObjectModel): "Strong Dynamically Typed Object Modeling for JavaScript."